 Default Switch is selected by default in Virtual Switch options in Network Adapter settings because no Internal or External Switch is configured on Virtual Switch Manager.

-In order to make the VM a member of any VLAN group in the VLAN ID settings, you must first enable the relevant option and type the VLAN number.
+To make the VM a member of any VLAN group in the VLAN ID settings, you must first enable the appropriate option and type the VLAN number.
 You can optimize your network connection by assigning minimum and maximum Mbps values to all virtual machines running in Hyper-V in Bandwidth Management settings.
 If you want to add a new network adapter, you can delete the device with Remove and add a new one.

 Step 13: Hardware Acceleration